R-Studio/svc2influxdb2/README.md

     database = svc2influxdb
 ```

 The INFLUXDB section let you describe the location of your database.
-The address field is required (can be a name or an IP address).
+The address field is required (can be a name or an IP address and the port).
-The fields username and password can be let blank if your database accept anonymous connections.
-The database field can be blank.
-In this case the default database name svc2influxdb will be used.
-In all cases, the database will be created if it doesn't exists.

 #### Add IBM SVC informations